Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-2/lesson-2.md

 ## useEffect Hooks

 This is where things get a little more interesting.
-You will use two separate calls to the `useEffect` Hook to handle two side-effects.
+You use two separate calls to the `useEffect` Hook to handle two side-effects.

 Let’s deal with the first: